-For powder days, when it snows really heavy overnight, go to Cortina.
+For powder days, when it snows really heavily overnight, go to Cortina.
 The mountain supposedly has the best runs for powder.
 I was impressed by it.
 It seems many Aussies are aware of this and when I went to get the shuttle bus in the morning, there was a massive lineup.
 I had to wait for the third bus before I could get on.

 I finished off my last run on Happo One.
 It was the worst run of my life if you could call it that.
-I was snowboarding alone and I went off into the trees which I thought directed back to the base and village.
+I was snowboarding alone, and I went off into the trees which I thought directed me back to the base and village.
 Unfortunately, it didn’t.
 I had to climb back up using my hands and snowboard as a platform to pull myself up in waist-high snow.
 It took me 3 hours on an empty reserve of water.

 But I made it out alive.

-After snowboarding in Hakuba Valley, I went to Tokyo by bus and train where I stayed for night.
+After snowboarding in Hakuba Valley, I went to Tokyo by bus and train where I stayed for the night.
 Then I returned home to Canada.